Since remote learning started this past spring, Bitmojis have taken the education community by storm.

-Cammie Duval, an elementary school teacher in Milwaukie, Oregon, created a K–2 growth mindset library for her district, for example, and has 29 libraries in total on different themes like “Mad Scientist” and “the Magic School Bus,” which have been downloaded as templates more than 90,000 times by teachers.
+Cammie Duval, an elementary school teacher in Milwaukie, Oregon, created a K–2 growth mindset library for her district, for example, and has 29 libraries in total on different themes like “Mad Scientist,” which have been downloaded as templates more than 90,000 times by teachers.
 To stimulate excitement, Duval hides a digital worm (“a bookworm”) in every library that kids can search for as they peruse the books.

 “Most of my students cannot read and don’t have family members who have a lot of time to read with them,” says Duval of the benefits of the digital read-alouds.
 “Bitmoji libraries give those kids the ability to fall in love with reading at home by themselves.”